ericmjl/czbiohub/slides.md

 > 1. Drug resistance data matched with protein sequences.
 > 1. Prediction system capable of delivering interpretable insights.
-> 1. Model-guided, pre-emptive experimental loop.
+> 1. A feedback loop for model improvement and pre-emptive testing.

 ##Proposed Solutions